NochexDevTeam/Easy-Digital-Downloads/WordPress/WP-content/Plugins/Nochex Payment Gateway for Easy Digital Downloads/readme.txt

 * Click on the sub tab for "Nochex".
 * Configure your Nochex Gateway settings.
 See below for details.

-= Connect to WooCommerce =
+= Connect to Easy Digital Downloads =
-To configure the plugin, go to **WooCommerce > Settings** from the left hand menu, then the top tab "Payment Gateways".
+To configure the plugin, go to **Downloads > Settings** from the left hand menu, then the top tab "Payment".
 You should see __" Nochex"__ as an option at the top of the screen.
 __*You can select the radio button next to this option to make it the default gateway.*__

 * ** Enable/Disable ** - check the box to enable Nochex.
 * ** Payment Display Name ** - allows you to determine what your customers will see this payment option as on the checkout page.
 * ** Nochex Merchant ID or Email Address ** - enter your Nochex account email address or Merchant ID.
 * ** Hide Billing Details ** - optional feature, if enabled the billing address details will be hidden when the customer is sent to Nochex.
 * ** Detailed Product Information ** - optional feature, if enabled allows your product details to be displayed in a structured format on your Nochex Payment Page.
-* ** Test Transaction ** - check to enable Nochex test mode, uncheck to enable LIVE transactions.
 * ** Callback ** - To use the callback functionality, please contact Nochex Support to enable this functionality on your merchant account otherwise this function wont work.
 * ** Save Changes.**

+* To test the module, go to **Downloads > Settings** from the left hand menu, then the top tab "Payment".
+You should see __" General"__ as an option at the top of the screen.
+* Then enable test mode by checking the Enabled box.

+*** When you are ready to take payments, ensure test mode has been disabled ***

 == Changelog ==

+= 1.4 =

+- Change to test mode feature

 = 1.3 =